Liubuntu/Bioc2019_workshop/README.md

 ## Pre-requisites

-List any workshop prerequisites, for example:

 * Basic knowledge of R syntax
-* Familiarity with the GenomicRanges class
+* Familiarity with the DelayedArray class
-* Familiarity with xyz vignette (provide link)
+* Familiarity with SummarizedExperiment class

 List relevant background reading for the workshop, including any theoretical background you expect students to have.